berbix/berbix-ruby/README.md

 - `template_key` - The template key for this transaction.
 - `hosted_options` - Optional configuration object for creating hosted transactions.
   - `completion_email` - Email address to which completion alerts will be sent for this transaction.
+  - `redirect_url` - URL to redirect the user to after they complete the transaction.
+If not specified, the URL specified in the Berbix dashboard will be used instead.

+##### `create_hosted_transaction(options): HostedTransactionResponse`

+Creates a hosted transaction within Berbix to initialize the client SDK.
+This works the same as `create_transaction` except that it returns an explicit `hosted_url` for hosted transactions.

 ##### `fetch_transaction(tokens: Tokens): object`